KingoftheNight/RPCT/README.md

 Create a filtered feature file of the target feature file through the Feature_Sort_File which has been output in Filter function.
 #### Command line
 ```
-python RPCT_linux.py fffs document_name -f feature_sort_file -n hole_feature_number -l stop_feature_number
+python RPCT_linux.py fffs input_document_name -f feature_sort_file -n total_feature_number -l stop_feature_number -o out_file_name

 # optional arguments:
-#   document_name    the target feature file which has been chosen in Filter function.
+#   input_document_name    the target feature file which has been chosen in Filter function.
 #   -f                     the Feature_Sort_File which has been created in Filter function.
-#   -n               the feature number of target feature file.
+#   -n                     the total feature number of target feature file.
 #   -l                     the stop feature number of target feature file, and you can find it in the ACC_Chart which has been created in Filter function.
 ```
 #### Example
 ```
-python RPCT_linux.py fffs .\Train_fs\t1s2_rpct.fs -f t1s2-ifs.txt -n 190 -l 72
+python RPCT_linux.py fffs .\Train_fs\t1s2_rpct.fs -f t1s2-ifs.txt -n 190 -l 72 -o t1s2-72
 ```
 #### 7. Train
 Train feature files through the LIBSVM.